-The stability of jets in the relativistic regime has been thoroughly studied with analytical and numerical approaches, to explore the role of jet parameters (bulk Lorentz factor, composition, density, temperature) and environment (e.g. Blandford et al. 2019; Komissarov & Porth 2021; Perucho & López-Miralles 2023, for recent reviews).
-A general finding is that the most important instabilities which can disrupt or de-collimate jets (like Kelvin-Helmholtz modes) grow faster in slower and hotter flows than in cold and fast ones.
-Faster jets with a high bulk Lorentz factor, Γ , develop short-wavelength and high-order modes that get amplified in the shear layer and eventually saturate the growth of the instabilities, without loss of collimation, and generating a hot shear layer around the core of the jet (Perucho et al. 2022).
-Based on this, in order to explain the very high degree of stability of Porphyrion, one needs to assume a very relativistic jet ($\Gamma \sim 2$) travelling as a bullet, in an extremely low density environment.
-It is, however, not clear if this picture, developed to interpret the jet stability on $< 10^2$ kpc scales, would hold up to Mpc scale distances.
-There are currently no available numerical or semianalytical models which can test its validity of this scenario on the much longer time and spatial scales implied by Porphyrion.
-At the same time, several more objects with similar characteristics but slightly smaller overall extension were already detected by recent LOFAR surveys (e.g. Oei et al. 2023; Simonte et al. 2024).
+The stability of jets in the relativistic regime has been thoroughly studied with analytical and numerical approaches to explore the role of jet parameters (bulk Lorentz factor, composition, density, temperature) and environment (e.g., Blandford et al. 2019; Komissarov & Porth 2021; Perucho & López-Miralles 2023, for recent reviews).
+A general finding is that the most important instabilities that can disrupt or de-collimate jets (e.g., Kelvin-Helmholtz modes) grow more quickly in slower and hotter flows than in cold and fast ones.
+Faster jets with a high bulk Lorentz factor $\Gamma$ develop short-wavelength and high-order modes that get amplified in the shear layer and eventually saturate the growth of the instabilities, without loss of collimation, and generating a hot shear layer around the core of the jet (Perucho et al. 2022).
+Based on this, in order to explain the very high degree of stability of Porphyrion, one needs to assume a very relativistic jet ( $\Gamma \sim 2$ ) traveling as a bullet in an extremely low-density environment.
+It is, however, not clear if this picture, developed to interpret the jet stability on $\leq 10^2$ kpc scales, would hold up to megaparsec-scale distances.
+There are currently no available numerical or semi-analytical models that can test the validity of this scenario on the much longer timescales and spatial scales implied by Porphyrion.
+At the same time, several more objects with similar characteristics but slightly smaller overall extension were already detected by recent LOFAR surveys (e.g., Oei et al. 2023; Simonte et al. 2024).

 This context makes it interesting to explore our radically different interpretation, which bypasses the anomalies that Porphyrion poses to our understanding of radio jets.
 Figure 4 gives a schematic view of the most important differences implied by the two models of Porphyrion discussed in this work.
-The γ -ray beam trace model considered above provides such alternative interpretation.
-Contrary to the conventional jet models, the problem of directional stability does not even exist in the γ -ray beam trace model. γ -rays are generically expected to deposit electrons and positrons along a straight line of the length comparable to the γ -ray mean free path.
-Thus, straight Mpc-scale line-like features like Porphyrion are good candidates for being traces of γ -ray beams from their parent AGN.
+The $\gamma$ -ray beam trace model considered above provides such an alternative interpretation.
+Contrary to the conventional jet models, the problem of directional stability does not even exist in the $\gamma$ -ray beam trace model. $\gamma$ -rays are generically expected to deposit electrons and positrons along a straight line of a length comparable to the $\gamma$ -ray mean free path.
+Thus, straight megaparsec-scale line-like features such as Porphyrion are good candidates for being tracers of $\gamma$ -ray beams from their parent AGN.

-In principle, straight jet-like features that are electron-positron pair traces of γ -ray beams should be present in all AGNs that emit TeV γ -rays.
-It is also likely that the γ -ray beams in such AGN are ejected in the direction of the black hole spin axis in which case they are expected to be aligned along the directions of the AGN jets.
-TeV γ -rays can also be produced by high-energy particles accelerated in the jets.
-A TeV γ -ray beam propagating through the jet may simply provide an additional source of high-energy electrons and positrons in the jet.
-It is not obvious how to distinguish this source from other possible sources of high-energy particles in the jets such as, e.g., shock acceleration in the jet knots.
+In principle, straight jet-like features that are electronpositron pair traces of $\gamma$ -ray beams should be present in all AGNs that emit TeV $\gamma$ -rays.
+It is also likely that the $\gamma$ -ray beams in these AGNs are ejected in the direction of the black hole spin axis, in which case they are expected to be aligned along the directions of the AGN jets.
+TeV $\gamma$ -rays can also be produced by high-energy particles accelerated in the jets.
+A TeV $\gamma$ -ray beam propagating through the jet may simply provide an additional source of high-energy electrons and positrons in the jet.
+It is not obvious how to distinguish this source from other possible sources of high-energy particles in the jets, such as shock acceleration in the jet knots.